 Goethes Faust: text – interpretation - reception

-Goethes Faust is considered to be a pivotal work of German literature.
-For about 200 years it has remained in the public consciousness and maintained in the public an amazing vigor and actuality.
 The major focus of this seminar about Faust I is a careful analysis of the text which will consider structure, style, language as well as aspects of versification and dramaturgy.
-Origin and sources will be discussed as well biographical and historical background and the place of the drama in Goethes Gesamtwerk.
-Film versions of famous Faust productions will be compared, and different critical responses to Faust will be explored as well as the “modernity” of the play.
+Origin and sources will be discussed as well biographical and historical background and the place of the drama in Goethe’s Gesamtwerk.
+We will compare film versions of famous Faust productions, and explore different critical responses to Faust, which will help contextualize the play and cast light on its ongoing relevance and modernity.